sbcomputertech/tga-chaos-mod/events.md

 - A permanent BB spawns in front of you
 - No lockers
 - An extra toy chica will spawn temporarily
+- All gears fall out of the box onto the floor

 ### Cursed
 - Phantom chica blelelelelelele